Nine things you need to know about fishing in Saskatchewan, Canada

 4. What is the cost for a Saskatchewan angling licence and where can they be obtained?

 There are a number of types of licences available to residents and non-residents of Canada.
-Click here to see a list of all fishing licence fees.
-Saskatchewan Fishing Licences can be ordered online, by phone (1-855-848-4773) and over the counter at licence issuers and ministry offices.
+Click here for fishing licence information including fees and ordering your Saskatchewan Fishing Licence online.
 General fishing regulations apply province-wide.
 Refer to the Anglers' Guide for a summary of the major regulations anglers should be aware of.

 5. Do I need to be an experienced angler to enjoy a Saskatchewan fishing trip?